 Of the total waste put in black bins, over a quarter (27 per cent) was food waste and almost half of this was unopened food still in its packaging.

-Black bin rubbish costs £130 per tonne to dispose of and this year the council will need to spend about £5 million on processing this waste.
-In contrast, North Somerset Council’s separated kerbside recycling collections result in a high quality of material that can be sold and made into new materials and generates an income of around £30 per tonne.
+Black bin rubbish costs £130 per tonne to dispose of and this year we will need to spend about £5 million on processing this waste.
+In contrast, our separated kerbside recycling collections result in a high quality of material that can be sold and made into new materials and generates an income of around £30 per tonne.

 Frequently asked questions